Paris Freestyle Chess Grand Slam: Background

 After winning the first leg, Vincent Keymer went into the event as the tour leader.
-However, in terms of classical FIDE rankings at the time of the event, he ranks last among the qualified players.
+However, in terms of classical FIDE rankings at the time of the event, he ranked last among the qualified players.

 Regulation changes

 While the first leg only had 10 participants playing in the main event, the number of participants was increased to 12 for the second leg.
-Nevertheless, only the top eight players after the round-robin stage will qualify for the main knockout bracket, while the remaining four players will play for positions 9–12 in a separate bracket.
+Nevertheless, only the top eight players after the round-robin stage could qualify for the main knockout bracket, while the remaining four players played for positions 9–12 in a separate bracket.

 Format

 The event began with a rapid round-robin stage, with a time control of 10 minutes with an increment of 10 seconds per move.
-The players who finished 1-8 in the round robin stage qualified for the classical single-elimination stage, which consisted of two game matches with a time control of 90 minutes with an increment of 30 seconds per move.
+The players who finished 1-8 in the round-robin stage qualified for the classical single-elimination stage, which consisted of two game matches with a time control of 90 minutes with an increment of 30 seconds per move.
 In the event of a tie, the tiebreak is two 10+10 rapid games followed by two 5+2 blitz games if the tie persists, and then one armageddon game with bidding.

-The players finishing 1-4 chose their opponent for the quarter finals from players 5-8.
-The losers from the quarter-finals will determine their final rankings in fifth and seventh-place play-offs, while losers from the semi-finals meet in a third-place play-off.
+The players finishing 1-4 chose their opponent for the quarterfinals from players 5-8.
+The losers from the quarter-finals determined their final rankings in fifth and seventh-place play-offs, while the losers from the semi-finals met in a third-place play-off.
 The players finishing 9-12 played in a separate bracket for ninth place, where the ninth placed player from the round-robin chose his opponent from players 11-12.
 The losers from the first round of this bracket finished in a joint eleventh place.

-The starting position is selected at random by the organizers, and revealed to players 10 minutes before the scheduled start time of a match (for blitz and armageddon games, this time is reduced to 5 minutes).
-The players are allowed to use this time to discuss and analyze the position with other players.
+The starting position was selected at random by the organizers, and revealed to players 10 minutes before the scheduled start time of a match (for blitz and armageddon games, this time is reduced to 5 minutes).
+The players were allowed to use this time to discuss and analyze the position with other players.
 The starting position of classical chess is excluded from the possible starting positions.

 See for the allocation of prize money and Grand Slam points.